 “Even back when I had The Norfolk I had my eye on this hotel [to take over the lease],” Wirth says.
 “But nothing ever happened.
 Then, suddenly, it was like ‘You’ve got to open tomorrow’.”

-When The George relaunches on Friday April 5, there’ll be few clues on the building’s exterior that anything inside has changed.
-Only two recently added signs – one for the shiny new Drnks bottle shop and another for Taco King – hint at what’s happening inside.
+When The George relaunched in April, 2019, there were few clues on the building’s exterior that anything inside had changed.
+Only two new signs – one for the shiny new Drnks bottle shop and another for Taco King – hint at what’s happening inside.

 The bottle shop is the first bricks-and-mortar enterprise for the previously online-only natural and organic wine specialist.
-As well as offering a near-complete range of the wines found on the website, the Drnks retail outlet will be stocked with a diverse range of other inebriants.
+As well as offering a near-complete range of the wines found on the website, the Drnks retail outlet is stocked with a diverse range of other inebriants.

 “We’ll have small units of really obscure craft beers,” founder Joel Amos says, “but we’ll also have slabs of Melbourne Bitter cans.
 And Jack Daniel’s behind the counter.”

-Instead of the traditional pub fare of schnitzels and burgers, there’ll be a Mexican diner in the pub’s sunny beer garden and enchantingly retro rear dining room.
+Instead of the traditional pub fare of schnitzels and burgers, there’s a Mexican diner in the pub’s sunny beer garden and enchantingly retro rear dining room.
 With Wilson in the kitchen, Taco King represents the fruition of a long-held goal for Jaime Wirth and co.

 “We’ve been wanting to do a taco and natural wine thing for a while,” Wirth says,” and we were working on it as a standalone concept.
 When this came up, we decided to put that restaurant in here.”